Dreams (bed retailer): TV advertising

-In 2023 Dreams changed it's strapline to "Love your bed".
+In 2023, Dreams changed its strapline to "Love your bed".

 Investigations

-Investigations in to the business's operations have been conducted by the United Kingdom's Office of Fair Trading in 1998 and again in 2001, due to contracts in breach of the Unfair Terms in Consumer Contracts Regulations 1999.
+Investigations into the business's operations have been conducted by the United Kingdom's Office of Fair Trading in 1998 and again in 2001, due to contracts in breach of the Unfair Terms in Consumer Contracts Regulations 1999.
 Following customer complaints, the company was also investigated and featured on BBC's Watchdog programme.
 In response to this matter Dreams made an apology on the programme.

 In February 2007, Dreams was investigated and censured by the Advertising Standards Agency for misleading claims in its promotional material.
 In 2010, another complaint against Dreams was upheld by the ASA, which ruled that Dreams' advertising broke the rules regarding truthfulness, and contained misleading advertising without evidence to back up its claims.